-Reflecting the identified sources of pollutant loadings, the plan recommends types of BMPs to better manage urban runoff and stormwater.
+Reflecting the identified sources of pollutant loadings, the plan recommends BMPs to better manage urban runoff and stormwater.
 Many of the recommended BMPs will have the function of intercepting and treating runoff, including green infrastructure practices.
-Green infrastructure practices, which include rain gardens, bioswales, permeable pavements and green roofs, capture and treat runoff, resulting in reduced stormwater volumes and reduced pollutant loads.
-The plan also notes the importance of non-structural controls, including but not limited to measures that communities will carry out in conformance with MS4 permit provisions.
+Green infrastructure practices, which can include rain gardens, bioswales, permeable pavements and green roofs, capture and treat runoff, resulting in reduced stormwater volumes and reduced pollutant loads.
+The WBP also notes the importance of non-structural controls, including but not limited to measures that communities will carry out in conformance with MS4 permit provisions.

-Figure 2 - Rain Garden
+Figure 2 - Parking Lot with Bioretention